 By train: Verona is connected by all the main Italian railway stations with several types of trains: through trains, Intercity and Eurostar.
 The main railway station is Verona Porta Nuova.

 By bus: The bus terminus is in the square in front of Verona Porta Nuova railway station.
-The city is linked to surrounding towns vis public buses.
+Public buses link Verona to surrounding towns.
 For timetables and routes, use the Azienda Trasporti Verona (ATV) Web site.

 (Post updated February 2018)